 If shakes are not for you, try a breakfast sandwich.
-Here's a good example: four cooked egg whites or ½ cup egg substitute, two slices of turkey bacon, ½ cup of spinach and one slice of tomato on a toasted whole wheat English muffin.
+Here's a good example: four cooked egg whites or a half cup of egg substitute, two slices of turkey bacon, half a cup of spinach and one slice of tomato on a toasted whole wheat English muffin.
 This sandwich has 275 calories.

 Snacks should include fruit or vegetables with a serving of protein.
-For a 150-calorie snack, have a small apple paired with two wedges of light brie or string cheese.
-If you want a 300-calorie snack, pair a small banana and one large celery stalk with 2 tablespoons of natural peanut butter.
+For a 150 calorie snack, have a small apple paired with two wedges of light brie or string cheese.
+If you want a 300-calorie snack, pair a small banana and one large celery stalk with two tablespoons of natural peanut butter.

 More About MyPlate